3w36zj6/image-processing-100knock/README.md

 ## License

-&copy; Yoshito Nagaoka All Rights Reserved.
+&copy; Curry yoshi All Rights Reserved.

 This is under MIT License.